veepee-oss/Vp.FSharp.Sql/README.md

 # `Vp.FSharp.Sql`

-The core library that enables to work with F# and any ADO provider, _consistently_.
+The core library that enables you to work with F# and any ADO provider, _consistently_.

 In most cases, this library is only used for creating other F# libraries leveraging the relevant ADO providers.

-If you just wanna execute SQL commands a-la-F#, you might want to look at [this section](#how-to-use-this-library?)
+If you just wanna execute SQL commands a-la-F#, you might want to look at [this section](#📚-how-to-use-this-library?)

 # ✨ Slagging Hype